Bootstrapping Globally Optimal Variational Calculus Solutions: Acknowledgements

 \section{Acknowledgements}

-This work was performed under MOE Tier 1 grant R-265-000-655-114, Faculty Board funds C-265-000-071-001, National University of Singapore Startup grants R-265-000-665-133 and R-265-000-665-731, and NRF CARTIN Midsized Center allocation R-261-521-002-592.
-The author would like to thank Mr. Yuwei Wu and Ms. Yi Xu for checking equations.
+This work was performed under National Research Foundation, Singapore, under its Medium Sized Centre Programme - Centre for Advanced Robotics Technology Innovation (CARTIN), subaward R-261-521-002-592, MOE Tier 2 grant REBOT A-8000424-00-00, SMI Maritime R+D Grant A-8000081-02-00, CDE Board funds E-465-00-0009-001, and National University of Singapore Startup grants A-0009059-02-00 and A-0009059-03-00.
+The author would like to thank Mr. Jikai Ye, Mr. Yuwei Wu, and Ms. Yi Xu for checking equations.